mitogen-hq/mitogen/docs/howitworks.rst

 are a variety of approaches to implementing it, and the present implementation is not pefectly efficient in every case.

-It operates by intercepting ``import`` statements via :py:data:`sys.meta_path`, asking Python if it can satisfy the import by itself, and if not, indicating to Python that it is capable of loading the module.
+It operates by intercepting :keyword:`import` statements via :py:data:`sys.meta_path`, asking Python if it can satisfy the import by itself, and if not, indicating to Python that it is capable of loading the module.

 In :py:meth:`load_module() <mitogen.core.Importer.load_module>` an RPC is
 started to the parent context, requesting the module source code by way of a